dougeby/IntuneDocs/intune/vpp-apps-ios.md

 To reclaim a license, you must change the assignment action to **Uninstall**.
 The license will be reclaimed after the app is uninstalled.

 When a user with an eligible device first tries to install a VPP app, they will be asked to join the Apple Volume Purchase program.
 They must do this before the app installation proceeds.
+Please note that the invitation to join the Apple Volume Purchase program requires the user to be able to use the iTunes app on the iOS device.
+If you have set a custom configuration policy to disable the iTunes Store app, user based licensing for VPP apps will not work.
+The solution is to either allow the iTunes app by removing the policy, or use Device Based licensing.

 When you assign a VPP app as Available, the app content and license are assigned directly from the app store.